| Getting Started Contents this page Only a Game

 things.
 What is your character like?
 Quiet, or boisterous?
 Friendly, or

+suspicious?
+Honest, or mischievous?
 You’ll get some assistance from Clan Lord as you create your character, but

 you’ll have to put some effort in as you play to make your character’s

+personality strong and consistent.
 That’s all you need to do to start a character.
 Many other decisions will

 come up as your character develops, but at first, you’ll be just like all

+the other new exiles to this land: inexperienced and confused.
 In Clan Lord, characters start out the same, and grow more unique over time.

 (In many games, characters start off different, but gradually grow more